Honoring Donation in 2024

 Boilerplate

-Lifeline of Ohio is an independent, non-profit organization who promotes and coordinates the donation of human organs and tissue for transplantation.
+Founded in 1984, Lifeline of Ohio is an independent, non-profit organization, that promotes and coordinates the donation of human organs and tissue for transplantation.
 Lifeline of Ohio serves 97 hospitals and facilities in 38 counties in Ohio and two in West Virginia and is designated as an organ procurement organization through the Centers for Medicare and Medicaid Services.

-Ohio is a unique state in that there are four organ procurement organizations serving its citizens
+Ohio is a unique state in that there are 4 organ procurement organizations serving its citizens.
+In addition to Lifeline of Ohio, there are:

-- Life Connection of Ohio in Dayton and Toledo, serving Western Ohio
+- Life Connection of Ohio in Dayton, OH and Toledo, OH serving Western Ohio